Annapolis, Maryland: The State House

 The Maryland State House is the oldest in continuous legislative use in the United States.
 Construction started in 1772, and the Maryland legislature first met there in 1779.
 It is topped by the largest wooden dome built without nails in the country.
 The Maryland State House housed the workings of the United States government from November 26, 1783, to August 13, 1784, and the Treaty of Paris was ratified there on January 14, 1784, so Annapolis became the first peacetime capital of the U.S.

 It was in the Maryland State House that George Washington famously resigned his commission before the Continental Congress on December 23, 1783.

 United States Naval Academy

 The United States Naval Academy was founded in 1845 on the site of Fort Severn, and now occupies an area of land reclaimed from the Severn River.
-Students that attend the Naval Academy are enrolled for four years with a following five year commitment to serving on active duty in the Marine Corps or Navy.
-Students hold the naval rank of Midshipman, and on average about 4,500 are enrolled.
+Students who attend the Naval Academy are enrolled for four years with a following five-year commitment to serving on active duty in the Marine Corps or Navy.
+Students hold the naval rank of midshipman, and on average about 4,500 are enrolled.